Kostas-F/youtube-to-rss/README.md

       * Search the page (Ctrl+F) for `external_id` or `channel_id` or simply `youtube/channel/` and copy the string that follows.
 2. Point to the channel with this url: <br> `https://www.youtube.com/feeds/videos.xml?channel_id=THE_CHANNEL_ID_HERE`

 The above is a valid RSS feed you can add to the reader of your choice.
-You can also follow by user via this link `https://www.youtube.com/feeds/videos.xml?user=USERNAME` and by playlist <br> `https://www.youtube.com/feeds/videos.xml?playlist_id=YOUR_YOUTUBE_PLAYLIST_NUMBER` though there *may* be a querry limit that breaks this, I haven't tested it myself.
+You can also follow by user via this link <br> `https://www.youtube.com/feeds/videos.xml?user=USERNAME` and by playlist <br> `https://www.youtube.com/feeds/videos.xml?playlist_id=YOUR_YOUTUBE_PLAYLIST_NUMBER` though there *may* be a querry limit that breaks this, I haven't tested it myself.

 ## How to get a list of your subscriptions
 There also used to be a button to extract your subsciptions to RSS but it is no longer there.
 The only ways I found to get a list of subscribed channels are: